 Neil is proud to be a steering committee member of The Lesbian Gay Bisexual Transgender Queer Alliance (LGBTQ Alliance) of The American Alliance of Museums (AAM) and a contributor to the LGBTQ Welcoming Guidelines for Museums.
 He was the awardee of the 2017 Annual Fellowship of Diversity, Equity, Accessibility, and Inclusion by The AAM and the presenter at its Emerging Innovators Forum in 2017.

-He lives in Manhattan, New York.
+He works and lives in Manhattan, New York.